 What might affect my test results?

-Your blood sugar levels usually vary throughout the day.
-These variations won't affect the A1C.
+Your blood sugar levels change throughout the day.
+This won't affect the A1C test

 How do I get ready for this test?

-You don't need any special preparation for the test.
+You don't need to get ready for the test.